Colorado Student Assessment Program: Relationship to other assessments

 In addition to the CSAP, Colorado is also subject to the same requirements as the rest of the United States in the No Child Left Behind Act.
 The Colorado Department of Education's plans to make Adequate Yearly Progress (AYP) are published on their website.
 Results from the CSAP, CSAPA, and graduations rates are used to create AYP calculations for Colorado school districts.
 The Unit of Student Assessment also administers the National Assessment of Educational Progress (NAEP) to Colorado public school students.

 If a school is receiving a Title I grant and does not meet all the requirements of their AYP for two consecutive years in the same content area the school must create a School Improvement Plan.
 The school district is also required to provide transportation for students from the school not meeting their AYP to a higher performing school in the same district.

 Replacement by TCAP

 The Colorado Student Assessment Program ended in year 2011 due to the expiration of its contract.
 The CSAP testing regiment has been replaced by the Colorado TCAP, or Transitional Colorado Assessment Program.
 This test had similar areas and format of examination, starting in the 2012 school year.

+Some teachers and parents found the required testing to be overly burdensome for students.
+As guest Denver Post opinion columnist Brian Kurz argued students spend more time taking CSAP then law students do taking the BAR exam.
+The replacement TCAP met a similar fate as many districts and families have grown weary of over-testing students.